 Welcome to your Options Booklet.
-You have now reached a very important stage in your education.
+You have now reached the stage in your education where you finalise your choices for GCSE and examination subjects.
 The choices you are about to make will start you on a journey towards your future career.
 Therefore, it is very important that you make the right choices for you and that you make them for the right reasons.
+We have helped you with this process by designing your curriculum to ensure you have studied a wide range of skills throughout Year 9 and this will provide you with a wide range of choice at 6th Form and beyond.

-In making these decisions, you should consider the following questions:

-What subjects do you like?
+In making your next decisions, you should consider the following questions: What subjects do you like?
 What subjects are you not so keen on?
 What are you good at?
 What are you not so good at?
 What careers are you considering at the moment?
 What skills could be valuable for your future career?

 Making the right choices requires careful consideration.
-You need to read through this booklet with your parents/carers, listen carefully during the Options Assembly and the Options Videos made by subject teachers (available on the website from Friday February 12th and also take advice from teachers who know you well, as well as those teachers who teach the subjects that you are interested in.
+Most of the subjects you choose, you will have studied in Year 7, Year 8 and Year 9.
+However, some of you may be considering taking one of the new subjects on offer (Media Studies, Health & Social Care, Business Studies or Sociology).
+If this is you, think carefully about whether starting something new at this point is wise.
+You should read through this booklet with your parents/carers, listen carefully during the Options Assembly and look at the information on our Website.
+Listen to advice from teachers who know you well, as well as those teachers who teach the subjects that you are interested in.
 The advice of friends may also be valuable but be very careful not to opt for subjects just to be with them.
+You are very unlikely to be in the same classes.

-The Government and many further education colleges have decided that they would like all students to study a broad range of GCSEs including a humanity (History or Geography) as well as a language (Ancient Greek, Chinese-Spoken Mandarin, French, German, Italian or Latin), so in most cases two of your choices will be taken up by those subjects and we encourage you to include these in your choices.
-However we understand that this will not be appropriate for some students and where this is the case, alternatives will have been advised and allocated.
+The Government and many further education colleges have decided that they would like all students to study a broad range of GCSEs including a humanity (History or Geography) as well as a language (Chinese-Spoken Mandarin, French, German or Latin), so in most cases you will choose to continue with these subjects, and we encourage you to include these in your choices.
+However, we understand that this will not be appropriate for some students and where this is the case, alternatives will have been advised and allocated.

-Some of you will have a clear idea of the kind of career that you want and therefore you should choose subjects that will help you move towards that.
+Some of you will have a clear idea of the kind of career that you want and therefore you should choose to continue with subjects that will help you move towards that.
 If you don't have any idea yet, don't worry.
-Instead, choose subjects that you enjoy and do well in, and try to ensure that overall you have chosen a good range of subjects.
+Instead, choose to continue the subjects that you enjoy and do well in.
+We have already designed your curriculum to ensure that you will have chosen a broad range of subjects.

-In order to help you make the right choices, you and your parents/carers will have an interview on Thursday 4th March.
 We will consider your choices against your current achievement in relevant subjects and other important factors such as your attendance and punctuality and your attitude to your studies.
 Together we will ensure that the paths you are choosing offer you the best chance of success over the next two years and beyond.